aannenko/simple-python-api/src/README.md

-# Stage 2: SQLAlchemy and SQLite
+# Stage 3: Dependency Injection using Inject
-This is the second stage of development, focusing on integration of the existing [Flask Web API](https://flask.palletsprojects.com/en/stable/quickstart/) with [SQLAlchemy](https://docs.sqlalchemy.org/en/20/orm/quickstart.html) and [SQLite](https://sqlite.org/).
-The goal is to keep the codebase simple and showcase basic interaction with databases.
+This is the third stage of development, which integrates the [`inject`](https://github.com/ivankorobkov/python-inject) module into the existing solution that already contains Flask and SQLAlchemy code.
+The goal is to keep the codebase simple and showcase basic dependency injection concepts.

 ## Project Structure
 - `app.py`: Main entry point for the Flask application.
-Ensures the database is created and seeded on startup.
+Ensures that dependency injection is configured and the database is created and seeded on startup.
 - `routes/`: Contains the route handlers for the API (e.g. `sightseeing_routes.py`).
 - `models/`: Contains data models (e.g., `sightseeing.py`). `sightseeing.py` is now a SQLAlchemy ORM model.
 - `dto/`: Contains Data Transfer Objects (DTOs) used to define the structure of data returned or consumed by the API endpoints (e.g. `sightseeing_page.py`).
 - `services/`: Contains service logic (e.g., `sightseeing_service.py`).
 All data access is now via SQLAlchemy and the database.
+The `SightseeingService` class now accepts a `sessionmaker[Session]` parameter in its constructor, which is automatically provided by the dependency injection container when an instance of `SightseeingService` is created.
 - `database/`: Contains database setup and seeding logic (`db.py`).
+- `dependencyinjection/`: Contains the logic that registers services in a dependency injection container (`di.py`).
 - `app.http`: Example HTTP requests for testing the API.

-#### Database notes
+#### Dependency Injection notes
-- The database is automatically created and seeded with initial sightseeing data when you start the app.
+- [`inject`](https://github.com/ivankorobkov/python-inject) is a dependency injection (DI) container, we use it to register our services and their dependencies, internally it builds a dependency graph of these services, e.g. it knows that to create a `SightseeingService` it needs a `sessionmaker[Session]`, which in turn needs SQLAlchemy's `Engine`.
+- `di.py` contains a method `configure_inject` which we call from `app.py` to register our services: first the `Engine`, then `sessionmaker[Session]`, and finally `SightseeingService`.
+- Then in the endpoint methods of `app.py` we create instances of `SightseeingService` by simply calling `inject.instance(SightseeingService)` — all dependencies are resolved automatically.
+- As the application grows, new services and their dependencies can be added to the DI container, keeping the codebase modular and maintainable.

 ## Getting started
 To run and debug this application, you will need: